Cointegration with Occasionally Binding Constraints: Unit roots and nonlinear cointegration: heuristics

-\casecens{} \emph{Regulated cointegration}.
 The distinguishing characteristic of this case is that the common trends are restricted to the region where $y\geq0$, so that $Y$ will always be a Brownian motion regulated (from below) at zero, even though $y_{t}$ itself may take negative values.
 In the case that $q=1$, as e.g.\ when $p=2$ and $r=1$ as depicted in \figref{ctspc1}, $X$ will also be a regulated process, i.e.\ we have cointegration where both processes share a common \emph{regulated} stochastic trend.
-(This may also occur when $q\geq2$, though then $X$ will also depend on $q-1$ additional linear BMs.)
+(When $q\geq2$, $X$ will also depend on $q-1$ additional linear BMs.)
 Accordingly, a model configured as in case~\casecens{} would be most appropriate when $y_{t}$ appears to wander randomly above a threshold, and makes only brief sojourns below that threshold.

 \saveexamplex{}